 \section{Methods}

-In this section, we introduce the approaches that are effective in mitigating architecture overfitting in dataset distillation.
-Our methods are motivated by traditional wisdom to mitigate overfitting, including ensemble learning~\citep{ueda1996generalization, srivastava2014dropout}, regularization~\citep{krogh1991simple, chen2020robust} and data augmentation~\citep{halevy2009unreasonable, shorten2019survey}.
-First, we propose a DropPath variant, which implicitly ensemble subsets of models and is different from vanilla DropPath \citep{larsson2016fractalnet} in that it is also applicable to single-branch architectures.
-Correspondingly, we optimize the shortcut connections of ResNet-like architecture to better accommodate DropPath.
-Second, we use knowledge distillation \citep{hinton2015distilling} as a form of regularization to improve the performance to a large extent, even though the teacher model is actually smaller than the student model in our cases.
-Finally, we adopt a periodical learning rate scheduler, a gradient symbol-based optimizer \citep{chen2023symbolic}, and a stronger data augmentation scheme when training models on the distilled dataset, to further improve the performance.
+In this section, we introduce the approaches that are effective in mitigating architecture overfitting on distilled datasets.
+Our methods are motivated by the intuition that the large model can act as an implicit ensemble of small models \citep{srivastava2014dropout, larsson2016fractalnet}.
+First, we propose a DropPath variant, which implicitly ensemble sub-networks of models and is different from vanilla DropPath \citep{larsson2016fractalnet} in that the proposed DropPath variant is also applicable to single-branch architectures.
+Correspondingly, we optimize the shortcut connections of ResNet-like architecture to accommodate DropPath better.
+Second, we use knowledge distillation \citep{hinton2015distilling} as a form of regularization to ensure each sub-network induced by DropPath acts similarly to the teacher network.
+In contrast to traditional knowledge distillation approaches \citep{hinton2015distilling, zhang2018deep}, the teacher model is smaller than the student model in our cases.
+Finally, we adopt a periodical learning rate scheduler, a gradient symbol-based optimizer \citep{chen2023symbolic}, and a stronger data augmentation scheme to improve the performance further.